-- a) The Greater Tzaneen Municipality hereby delegates all powers and duties to the Accounting Officer which are necessary to enable the him/her: - b) To discharge the supply chain management responsibilities conferred on accounting officers in terms of - - c) Chapter 8 or 10 of the Act (MFMA) and - d) This policy; - e) to maximize administrative and operational efficiency in the implementation of this Policy; - f) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism and unfair and irregular practices in the implementation of this Policy; and g) To comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - h) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (4). - i) Greater Tzaneen municipal council or accounting officer may delegate or sub-delegate any supply chain management powers or duties- - j) to a person who is not an official of Greater Tzaneen Municipality or - k) to a committee which is not exclusively composed of officials of the Greater Tzaneen Municipality - This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in this policy
+- a) The Greater Tzaneen Municipality hereby delegates all powers and duties to the Accounting Officer which are necessary to enable to him/her: - b) To discharge the supply chain management responsibilities conferred on Accounting Officers in terms of Chapter 8 or 10 of the Act (MFMA) and this policy. - c) to maximize administrative and operational efficiency in the implementation of this Policy; - d) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this Policy; - e) To comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - f) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an Accounting Officer in terms of subparagraph (4). - g) Greater Tzaneen Municipal Council or Accounting Officer may delegate or sub-delegate any supply chain management powers or duties- - h) to a person who is not an official of Greater Tzaneen Municipality or - i) to a committee which is not exclusively composed of officials of the Greater Tzaneen Municipality - j) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in this policy

-4. Sub delegations
+4. SUB DELEGATIONS

-The accounting officer may in terms of section 79 or 106 of the Act sub delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this Policy, but any such sub delegation must be consistent with subparagraph (2) of this paragraph and paragraph on delegation in the Policy.
+The Accounting Officer may in terms of section 79 or 106 of the Act sub delegate any supply chain management powers and duties, including those delegated to the Accounting Officer in terms of this Policy, but any such sub delegation must be consistent with subparagraph (2) of this paragraph and paragraph on delegation in the Policy.

-The delegation is as per approval of the council
+The delegation is as per approval of the council.

-- a) The power to make a final award for all competitive bids remains with the accounting officer - b) Below R200 000 (VAT included) may be sub-delegated but only to - (i) The Chief Financial Officer - (iii) Senior managers - (ii) Managers in Budget and Treasury (BTO) - c) An official to which the power to make final awards has been sub delegated in must within five days of the end of each month submit to the Accounting Officer a written report containing particulars of each final award made by such official during that month, including- - (i) The amount of the award; - (ii) The name of the person to whom the award was made; and The reason why the award was made to that person. - (i) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in this Policy. - (ii) No supply chain management decision-making powers may be delegated to an advisor or consultant. - (iii) Government Gazette issued on the 4th May 2020 states that: - 1.
-Subject to the specific conditions stated in the gazette:
+- a) The power to make a final award for all competitive bids remains with the Accounting Officer

+- b) Below R300 000 (VAT included) may be sub-delegated but only to -

+- (i) The Chief Financial Officer

+- (iii) Senior managers

+- (ii) Managers in Budget and Treasury (BTO)

+- c) An official to which the power to make final awards has been sub delegated in must within five days of the end of each month submit to the Accounting Officer a written report containing particulars of each final award made by such official during that month, including- - (i) The amount of the award; - (ii) The name of the person to whom the award was made; and the reason why the award was made to that person. - (i) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in this Policy. - (ii) No supply chain management decision-making powers may be delegated to an advisor or consultant. - (iii) Government Gazette issued on the 4th May 2020 states that:

+1. Subject to the specific conditions stated in the gazette:
-Municipalities and municipal entities are exempted from compliance with regulations 4(3) and 23(2) of the Regulations insofar as the regulations- a)

-Prohibit the delegation of sub-delegation of any supply chain management powers or duties to a person who is not an official of the municipality or municipal entity or to a committee which is not exclusively composed of officials of the municipality or municipal entity; and b) Require a bid adjudication committee to consist of four senior managers.
+Municipalities and municipal entities are exempted from compliance with regulations 4(3) and 23(2) of the Regulations insofar as the regulations- a) Prohibit the delegation of sub-delegation of any supply chain management powers or duties to a person who is not an official of the municipality or municipal entity or to a committee which is not exclusively composed of officials of the municipality or municipal entity; and c) Require a bid adjudication committee to consist of four Senior Managers.

-6. SUPPLY CHAIN MANAGEMENT UNIT
+5. SUPPLY CHAIN MANAGEMENT UNIT